 If with this system, one prison staffer (guard/moderator/supply runner) could manage 200 prisoners, as opposed to the current 4.
 Average corrections worker salaries today run between $30-50k.
 Let’s call it $90,000 a year average salary to account for benefits and pension savings.
 At that rate, it would cost us $1 billion for personnel to manage our 2.2 million prisoners.
 Say the software, mainframe, and security cost a billion each, and general admin cost another half a billion, that would get us to a nice round $2,000 per prisoner in Admin costs.

-With some variation of this plan, we could reduce the annual cost of incarceration to around $10,000 per inmate—cutting society’s cost per prisoner by 2-6x.
+With some variation of this procedure, we could reduce the annual cost of incarceration to around $10,000 per inmate—cutting society’s cost per prisoner by 2-6x.
 You’re still in jail—in a tiny space, eating tasteless foodwater—so it’s not like the situation will be pleasant, but it would be much safer and more conducive to rehabilitation.13

 Even if this new system cost just as much to operate as the old one, the soft costs of prison would go way down: We’d eliminate prison violence.
 We’d have a modern system that makes the delivery of rehabilitating education to prisoners much easier (imagine gamifying prison rehab!), and we’d be able to monitor and track everything that happens in our prisons, for greater accountability and security.
 Ex-cons would cost society less because they’d be more likely to get back on their feet and stay out of jail again.